Ashwin2397/AVFoundation_Camera-/README.md

 * No display of picture
 * Picture gets auto saved in to the photo library
 * A flash animation has been added to indicate that the picture has been taken
 * Zoom test has been implemented
+* The other view for displaying the picture is still there and has not been deleted
+	* Can be switched off via a function call